girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 ```
 ## Consumer

-* It accepts a single input argument but returns nothing.
+* Single input argument is accepted and nothing is returned.
 * It supports a single abstract method named accept().
 * It doesn’t have any return type.

 **For example :**
 ```java